outrunnl/dbcollect/README.md

 Many systems have a split user configuration for Oracle clusterware (i.e. a `grid` user).
 This is fine as _dbcollect_ only needs the database user credentials.

 Having more than one `oracle` user for running databases should work as long as they share the `dba` privileges (i.e., they can all connect to all instances as sysdba).

-Running instances with different users not sharing dba privileges is not supported (contact me for a workaround).

 ### Statspack